-28. We are exposed to the risks of malfunctions or disruptions of information technology systems that will affect our inventory management, cost & financial results of Company.
+23. We are exposed to the risks of malfunctions or disruptions of information technology systems.

 We depend on information technology systems and accounting systems to support our business processes, including designing, planning, execution, procurement, inventory management, quality control, product costing, human resources and finance.
 Although these technology initiatives are intended to increase productivity and operating efficiencies, they may not achieve such intended results.
 These systems may be potentially vulnerable to outages due to fire, floods, power loss, telecommunications failures, natural disasters, computer viruses or malware, break-ins and similar events.
 Effective response to such disruptions or malfunctions will require effort and diligence on the part of our third-party distribution partners and employees to avoid any adverse effect to our information technology systems.